agbaydan/my-jellyfin/README.md

 1. Install tailscale client on your device: https://tailscale.com/download

-    It's available on ios, android, windows, macOS, linux.
+    It's available on ios, android, windows, macOS, linux, google TV (android).
 It is not available on most smart TVs so to watch on your TV connect on your phone/computer, and stream to TV via cast or hdmi etc. You **MUST** have tailscale on the client you wish to access jellyfin from.

 1. (Optional) Install jellyfin client on your device: https://jellyfin.org/downloads/clients/